rewanthtammana/IstioA-A/README.md

 ![N|Solid](https://github.com/turkelk/IstioA-A/blob/main/Assets/transferscustomersucess.png)

 So far so good, BUT we still have some issues.
 Remember Requirement.
 "Transfers API can call only GET customers from Customers API and GET accounts from Accounts API. ".
 As of now Transfers API can call any endpoint from both micro services.
-We can define policies on Customers API and Accounts API to make sure Transfers API can call only GET endpoint of customers and accounts resoruce.
+We should define policies on Customers API and Accounts API to make sure Transfers API can call only GET endpoint of customers and accounts resoruce.

 ## Creating mesh-wide policy that denies all requests that do not explicitly specify an ALLOW policy.